see-quick/rh-summer/_04-bug-hunting/README.md

    curl http://localhost:8000
    ```

-#### Actual Results:
+#### Actual Results (Intentional Bugs):
-- Output stream is not closed, causing resource leaks.
-- Client socket is not closed, causing resource leaks.
+- ?
+- ?
+- ?

 #### Expected Results:
-- Output stream should be properly closed.
-- Client socket should be properly closed after handling requests.
+- Full HTTP response should be sent to the client.
+- Requested paths are correctly extracted, and the right page is shown.
+- /about should show the About page, not 404.

 ### Level 2: MediumHttpServer
 **File:** `src/main/java/org/example/level2/MediumHttpServer.java`